 47. Ditch the car

 When you live close to campus, you can get away with walking to a lot of places.
 You can save money on a car and all of the expenses that go with it if you don’t have one.
 Chances are that if you need a ride, your friends will be willing to pick you up if you pitch in for gas from time to time.
-Plus, you’ll be reducing your carbon footprint.
+As an added bonus, you’ll be reducing your carbon footprint.

 Avoid Expensive Entertainment